Reading Room – Current issue

 J C Allen Archives

-Vintage photos of rural life by renowned photographer JC Allen including photos of teams of horses and mules cultivating checked corn.
+Vintage photos of rural life by renowned photographer JC Allen including photos of from our new book, Farm Kids.

 Selections from our extensive catalog of books and videos on draft animal farming, logging, self-sufficient living and much more.